Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 ```

 Generic can also be used for classes, structs, and enums.
 The advantage of Generics in any data types is to make the code reusable.

+With generic, you should comform to a Protocol so that the use case can be limited.

 ### Generic with Class